 - Behavioral counseling for overcoming dysfunctional coping mechanisms with healthy ones

-- Psychotherapy that gets to the root of your addiction and empowers you to make changes
+- Psychotherapy gets to the root of your addiction and empowers you to make changes

 - Holistic care options that focus on healing your spirit along with your mind and emotions

 Getting help sooner rather than later is your best option when struggling with trauma and addiction.
 You don’t have to continue suffering without any hope.
-In fact, therapists at Bayview Recovery can show you how they could help you deal with the conditions right now.
-Call 855.478.3650">855.478.3650 to find out.
+Therapists at Bayview Recovery can show you how they could help you deal with the conditions right now.
+Call 855.478.3650 today to find out.